MicrosoftDocs/Hololens/hololens/hololens-updates.md

 #### If WDRT doesn't detect your device

 If WDRT doesn't detect your HoloLens device, try restarting your computer.
 If that doesn't work, select **My device was not detected**, select **Microsoft HoloLens**, and then follow the instructions.

+## Troubleshooting updates

+### Issue - My device didn't find an update when scanning

+If your devices are having issues successfully scanning for updates entirely (verify using a manual scan when you know an update is pending) then check the following configurations.

+1. That you if you have a restrictive network in your organization, that you have allowed the [endpoints for Windows Update](hololens-offline.md).
+1. Your device has received a [deferral policy](#configure-an-update-deferral-policy),and is already on the latest eligible update as determined by policy.
+1. Your device has received a [pause policy](/mem/intune/protect/windows-10-update-rings#pause) which will prevent scans from occurring while the policy is in effect.
+1. If your device at Intune uses _Feature Updates for Windows 10_ or _Quality Updates for Windows 10_, please remove devices from being opted in these rings.
+These are not supported for HoloLens devices.

+### Issue - My device has downloaded an update, but won't install it

+Many of the [troubleshooting configurations for scanning](#troubleshooting-configurations-for-scan) also apply here.
+If you've already reviewed those you may have an OS install issue.
+If this is the case, please [file an issue through feedback hub](hololens-feedback.md) using the **Enterprise Management -> Device category**.

 ## Related articles